Divyanshsingh4/page1/README.md

 # page1
-I developed this website for developers to give them roadmap using html,css,js.
+I developed this website for developers to give them diections.